agdsn/sipa-content/news/2016-03-17-neue-beitragsordnung.en.md

 **uniform finance constitution** has been decided on, effective from April 1st.
 Beforehand, height and mode of the contributions differed depending on the division of the AG DSN.

-Please note that the change will have to be confirmed by the [StuRa](https://www.stura.tu-dresden.de/) to be legally binding, this is an announcement.

 **Summary:** The simplest method for you to pay is to transfer 21€ to the according finance account at the beginning of each semester.